-This local eco-materials option permit therefore in line to meet having internal temperatures with the Ouagadougou building thermal comfort zone (26-30°C), obtained by [33] through the use of insulation materials such as cotton and straw coupled with BLT giving temperatures between 28.7°C to 30.5°C for cotton, and 29.8°C to 31°C for straw.
+This local eco-materials option permit therefore in line to meet having internal temperatures with the Ouagadougou building thermal comfort zone (26-30°C), obtained by [38] through the use of insulation materials such as cotton and straw coupled with BLT giving temperatures between 28.7°C to 30.5°C for cotton, and 29.8°C to 31°C for straw.
 Thus, the present study results increase the scientific knowledge on CSEB with natural local resources and their potential impacts on building's thermal and energetic performance.
-This could contribute to Burkina Faso and other UEMOA (West African Economic and Monetary Union) country governments for the integration political of building energy efficiency requirements code in their area [34].
-Indeed, building with earth materials has many advantages, such as its availability and required thermo-physicals and thermal properties in habitat construction, cost reduction, and environmental impacts reduced by minimizing industrial processes [4].
+This could contribute to Burkina Faso and other UEMOA (West African Economic and Monetary Union) country governments for the integration political of building with earth materials has many advantages, such as its availability and required thermo-physicals and thermal properties in habitat construction, cost reduction, and environmental impacts reduced by minimizing industrial processes [9].